nerdfiles/grammual/readme.md

 5. `models`
 6. `basics`

-Generally the design ontology should be implemented within an __internal__:
+Generally the design ontology should be implemented within an __internal__, so that we provide CSS middleware from admixtures of the following:

 1. [`Ifs`](https://github.com/nerdfiles/grammuelle/blob/master/__interface__.scss#L54)
 2. [`Onces`](https://github.com/nerdfiles/grammuelle/blob/master/__interface__.scss#L68)